 A history of bullshit

-Back in ancient times (like 4 or 5 years ago), Google used to decide if a website was relevant based on how many times the keyword was listed, and how people linked to it.
+Back in ancient times (like 4 or 5 years ago), Google used to decide if a website was relevant based on how many times the keyword was listed on the site, and how people linked to it.
 That means if you’re trying to rank for refrigerator repairs, you just need to have the words refrigerator repairs repeated a whole bunch throughout the site, then get more links to your site than your competition has.

 See anything wrong with this?

 Yeah, marketing people, being the geniuses (geniusi? genii?) they are, realised there was a huge opportunity here.
-They’d just “stuff” their sites full of keywords and then get people in India and other countries to put links to their websites on tens of thousands of other (bullshit) sites.
+They’d just “stuff” their sites full of keywords, get the same article rewritten 100 times using an article rewriter, and then get people in India and other countries to put links to their websites on tens of thousands of other (bullshit) sites.

 This meant a lot of crappy sites were hitting top spots on Google.